Cybersecurity: Policy & Planning

 Communicate Like a Pro

 We talked with our industry partners.
 What we heard was simple: your ability to write and present wins the day.

 So, that’s what you learn.
 Write clear instructions for general users.
 Present technical findings to a non-technical executive.
 And translate technical discovery into team tasks.
 Real-world skills meets in-class studies.

 The National Security Agency (NSA) Center of Academic Excellence in Cyber Defense publishes the national gold standard for cybersecurity education.
-Your curriculum in NGU’s cybersecurity program aligns with these standards to prepare you for the field.
+NGU’s cybersecurity program aligns with these standards to prepare you for the field.